 Jesus’s Atonement Heals All Suffering

-We often think of Jesus’s Atonement only in terms of relief from sin and guilt.
+We often think of Jesus Christ’s Atonement only in terms of relief from sin and guilt.
 But His Atonement is more.
-Christ suffered pains and afflictions and temptations of every kindand even deathso he could understand our problems and know how to support us in our trials.
+He suffered pains and afflictions and temptations of every kind—and even death—so He could understand our problems and know how to support us in our trials.
 Regardless of the source of suffering, Jesus’s Atonement can heal the effects of all pain.
-When suffering is our fault, we can be cleansed through repentance, and after we’ve done all we can do, it can compensate for the consequences of our sins.
-Christ’s Atonement can also compensate for the harmful effects of our ignorance or neglect and also for the pain and suffering caused by the willful actions of others.
+When suffering is our fault, we can be cleansed through repentance.
+But Christ’s Atonement can also compensate for the pain and suffering caused by the willful actions of others.

 The Benefits of Adversity

-If a tree grows with much water but little wind, it develops shallow roots, and when the winds come it will topple over.
+If a tree grows with much water but little wind, it develops shallow roots, and when the wind comes it falls over.
 People can also be shallow.
 Adversity can help you develop strong roots.
-You came to this earth knowing there would be trials and adversity and that they would refine you and help you develop character and strength.
+Trials and adversity refine us and help us develop character and strength.

 How to Deal With Adversity